Arno South Bank Walking Tour (Self Guided), Florence

 2) Chiesa di Santa Felicita (Church of St. Felicity)

-Dedicated to Saint Felicity – an early Roman martyr, this church ranks among the oldest in Florence, having possibly been founded in the 2nd century AD by Greek or Syrian merchants, the city's pioneers of Christianity.
-A new church was built in the 11th century and the current edifice dates from 1736–39, under design by Ferdinando Ruggieri, who turned it into a single-nave edifice.
+Dedicated to Saint Felicity, an early Roman martyr, this is one of the oldest churches in Florence—founded as early as the 2nd century AD by Greek or Syrian merchants, who were among the city’s first Christians.
+A Romanesque version was built in the 11th century, but the structure we see today dates from the 1730s, redesigned as a single-nave sanctuary.

 3) Palazzo Pitti (Pitti Palace) (must see)